heidihuang-wav/quartz/content/Yearly/2023 Mid-year Check-in.md

 I especially enjoyed reading during the summer months and loved having large chunks of time (e.g. on the plane) to. just. read. 😌

 ## Reminder: Why did I choose this goal?
-I wrote this long post—[[Journal/2023/Reading is pretty darn cool|Reading is pretty darn cool]]—as a reminder of why reading is great and why I chose this goal.
+I wrote this long post—[[Journal/2023/Reading is pretty cool|Reading is pretty cool]]—as a reminder of why reading is great and why I chose this goal.